dstark5/Openlib/README.md

 **WARNING:** This app is in beta stage, so you may encounter bugs.
 If you do, open an issue in the GitHub repository.

-#### Publishing Openlib, or any fork of it in the Google Play Store violates their terms And conditions.
+#### Publishing Openlib, or any fork of it in the Google Play Store violates their terms and conditions.

 ## Screenshots 🖼️